svenprue/soccer-action-level-dataset/README.md

 </details>

 ## Access
 This database is currently in the pre-release phase with a few pending issues to address before public release.
-Researchers interested accessing the data are welcome to contact me.
+Researchers interested in accessing the data already are welcome to contact me.